 If you notice any of these things happening with your pet rabbit, take it in for a checkup right away.
 You do not want to waste time because there might be an infection that needs treatment quickly!

 How often should you normally take your rabbit to the vet?

-The best odds to have healthy rabbits for many years is that you see your rabbit veterinarian at least once per year, but they may recommend more frequent visits if there are any rabbit health problems.
+When to take your pet rabbit To The Vet, well the best odds to have healthy rabbits for many years is that you see your rabbit veterinarian at least once per year, but they may recommend more frequent visits if there are any rabbit health problems.
 They might also ask about diet and lifestyle changes that have occurred since.

 What are the symptoms of a sick bunny?

 Symptoms of illness in rabbits include respiratory symptoms such as nasal discharge, reluctance to eat or drink, and not producing normal bunny sounds like squeaking.